 Botulism is a serious neurological disease caused by the ingestion of botulinum toxin (a poison) from contaminated feed.
 Even the smallest amounts of this toxin can cause severe poisoning in horses, leading to death.

 The topic of deworming is a recurring discussion among horse owners.
-For anyone wondering whether it is necessary to deworm their horse, the answer is yes.
-Anyone who has ever seen how vast numbers of worms can completely block parts of the small or large intestine during colic surgery will no longer ask this question.
-Without treatment, worm infestation can become life-threatening for horses.
-Initially, a noticeable increase in tail rubbing may be an indication of this.
-As the infestation progresses, internal organs can be damaged and colic can occur.
-The horse loses weight despite being fed adequately.
-The parasites weaken the horse more and more.
-Regular deworming is necessary to reduce the infestation to a level that is tolerable for the horse's organism.
-It is almost impossible to completely rid the horse of worms, as new infections will always occur through the environment.
-There are two methods of deworming: strategic and selective deworming.
+For anyone wondering whether it’s even necessary to deworm their horse, the answer is: Yes!
+Anyone who has ever witnessed, during colic surgery, how vast numbers of worms can completely block sections of the small or large intestine will never ask that question again.
+Without treatment, a worm infestation can become a life-threatening danger to your horse.
+Initially, noticeably frequent rubbing of the tail root is a sign of this.
+As the condition progresses, internal organs can be damaged and colic can occur.
+Your horse loses weight despite adequate feeding.
+The parasites weaken it more and more.
+Regular deworming is necessary to reduce the infestation to a level that your horse’s body can tolerate.
+It is nearly impossible to achieve complete freedom from worms, as new infections occur repeatedly due to the environment.
+When it comes to deworming, there are two methods: strategic and selective deworming.
 You should avoid alternative deworming methods.